emanuele-tufarini/miqualat/README.md

 ### What is Miqualat Database
 ***
-With Miqualat Notebooks you have access to an easy-to-use Jupyter Notebook interface. <br> Miqualat Notebook allows you to save data from publications, genes, variants, tecnique and other and associate them with descriptions and tags. <br>
+With Miqualat Notebooks you have access to an easy-to-use Jupyter Notebook interface. <br> Miqualat Notebook allows you to save data from publications, genes, variants, tecnique and other, associate them with descriptions and tags and import/export in the miqualat database. <br>
 A control system has been implemented to maintain flexibility and freedom to import data while maintaining control over them. <br>
 You can get this data from different databases as pubmed, ensembl, kegg and make automatically links. <br>
 This relational database allows you to link and export information from different tables. <br>